The Assassination Of The Emperor Commodus (The Play)

 PERTINAX.

 I concur with the praetorian prefect.
-How could we prevent an assassination, if we are not accessed absolute power, against the members of the Senate?
+How might we prevent such an act if we are not granted absolute authority over the members of the Senate?

 COMMODUS.